juliarobe/juliarobe.github.io/projects/GalaxyMorphology&Evolution.md

         K_g[key] = abs(Mobs_g[key] - Mrest_g[key])
 ```

-Next, I compute the median K-correction in small redshift bins ($\Delta(z) = 0.02$), then I am finally ready to plot the K-correction versus the redshift values!
-Here is a sample of my code used to do just that:
+Next, I compute the median K-correction in small redshift bins ($$\Deltaz = 0.02$$), then I am finally ready to plot the K-correction versus the redshift values!
+Below is a sample of my code used to do just that.

-###Data Preparation:
+### Data Preparation:
 ```
 # Setting bin edges
 bin_edges = [0.0, 0.02, 0.04, 0.06, 0.08, 0.10, 0.12, 0.14, 0.16, 0.18, 0.20, 0.22, 0.24, 0.26, 0.28]